Back to search results

 | University of California - Los Angeles Health|

-United States, California, Los Angeles
+United States, California, Santa Monica

-* Strong written communication skills.
+* Good verbal and written communication skills, and excellent interpersonal skills.